For anyone who suffers more anxiety or sadness than is justified by healthy concern or normal grieving

 Much of our unnecessary emotional distress occurs because our attention is involuntarily drawn to whatever most angers or frightens us, even when no immediate action is required and the risk is minimal.
 Our mood tends to be harmed much more by each negative thought than it is improved by each positive one.
 These two findings constitute what researchers call the negativity bias, and it’s one of the reasons we often struggle to attain peace of mind: that mental equilibrium in which we accept both ourselves and our circumstances, without experiencing distress about something from the past or that might happen in the future.

-Focused Positivity presents a comprehensive and accessible approach to positive thinking, one that is independent of belief system and consistent with what science has discovered about negativity bias, automatic behavior, the impact of self-talk on mood and behavior, habit change, and even the competition that occurs between the two hemispheres of our brains.
-Focused Positivity can provide us with an accessible strategy that can enhance both success and peace of mind.
+Focused Positivity presents a comprehensive and accessible approach to positive thinking, one that is independent of religious or political beliefs and consistent with what science has discovered about negativity bias, automatic behavior, the impact of self-talk on mood and behavior, habit change, and even the competition that occurs between the two hemispheres of our brains.
+Focused Positivity can provide us with an accessible strategy that anyone can employ to enhance both success and peace of mind.

 A must-read for anyone who wants greater life success or peace of mind—or hopes to help others find the same.
 One of the best I've read.
 Filled with practical advice.